Ann-Louise Davidson, PhD

 Dr. Davidson is principal investigator on a SSHRC funded research that focuses on Exploring the Potential of the Digital "Maker" Movement for Authentic Learning.
 She develops innovative workshop concepts that draw on crucial themes, such as global issues, big data, health, sustainability and indigenous issues, through concrete maker activities such as building gaming tables, gamepads, wearable computing, pedagogical robotics, and using coding and 3D printing, while engaging marginalized communities.
 She also investigates how makers from interdisciplinary fields develop identities as makers.
 Her innovative work has been featured in the media.
 In addition, Dr. Davidson is co-researcher on Intergenerational Making Art and Gaming in Education (IMAGiNE), an umbrella project which is currently supported by the Ageing, Communication and Technology Project (ACT Project).

 As for her research in pedagogical innovation, Dr. Davidson spearheads an interdisciplinary initiative to improve methodology courses in the Department of Education to integrate problem-based learning in higher education (funded by the Vice-Provost of Teaching and Learning).
 She also studies how to develop learning communities to improve student retention and academic success from a grassroots perspective with a network of six elementary schools (funded by Chantier 7).
 She is also an Associate Researcher at the EILab at UOIT where she studies innovative approaches to teaching and learning with technology.
-Because of her reputation with innovative online learning, she has been recruited as invited professor with the Master Recherche à Distance International Francophone (MARDIF) in France.
+Because of her reputation with innovative online learning, she was invited as professor with the Master Recherche à Distance International Francophone (MARDIF) in France from 2014 to 2017.

 Dr. Davidson has a solid network of partners in schools, universities, NGOs, governmental bodies, corporate industries, start-ups, innovation centers and incubators that work with her collaborators and students.